matijakolaric-com/django-music-publisher/docs/manual_work.rst

 Writers create a work and decide how they want to split the shares among themselves.
 This is referred to as ``manuscript share``.

-Each of the writers may choose a publisher and transfer some of their manuscript share to the publisher, according to their publishing agreement.
+Each of the writers may choose a publisher and transfer part of their manuscript shares to the publisher, according to their publishing agreement.
 This does not influence other writers.

 In DMP, publishing agreements between all controlled writers and you as the original publisher have